thehapyone/NanoCamera/README.md

 ```bash
 ls /dev/video*
 ```
-    # for usb camera /dev/video2, the device_id will be 2
+    # for USB camera /dev/video2, the device_id will be 2

 ### Working with RTSP streaming camera or streaming video
 For RTSP source, set the ``camera_type = 2``, and set the ``source`` as well.